thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 committing directly into mainline, the team sees the changes within minutes, allowing the team to accommodate immediately with the new changes.

-I guess, the reasons for this commonly accepted belief we need branches to keep mainline stable are:
+I guess the reason for this commonly accepted belief we need branches to keep mainline stable is:

 - Teams have trouble accepting they can actually commit intermediate changes into mainline when a feature is not yet finalised.
-This is for many teams inconceivable.
+For many teams, this is inconceivable.
 - Teams simply do not know how to keep an IT system always working on mainline while having a whole team committing continuously into mainline.